 If you are a social butterfly, you may find that having a workout buddy is a great way to stay motivated.
 Ask a friend who is an early riser to head to the gym with you at 6am to keep you motivated.
 Find a co-worker who also has an interest in fitness to walk with you on your lunch hour.
 Leaning on friends for motivation is a fool proof way to step up your fitness game, and be a good friend.

 Gym employees are there to help and nothing makes them happier than someone willing and ready to learn.
 Ask them how to use the equipment in the gym, or ask them to show you a few of their favorite dumb bell exercises.
 If you are planning on taking a class and you are nervous, let the instructor know that you are new and ask them if they have any advice for beginners.
 They will usually keep you in mind when giving instructions.

 Do your research.

 There are so many great resources on the internet for people wanting to begin a fitness routine.
-For example, if you think a marathon may be in your future, Runner’s World offers some great training programs for beginners.
 Simply researching the phrase “fitness for beginners” can provide you with a wealth of knowledge to help you along in your journey.